 - Drizzle the flesh with either:

 Olive oil, salt and pepper (savory) OR melted ghee, maple syrup, and a touch of cinnamon (sweet).
 For the recipe here, choose oil, salt and pepper.

 If you have a particularly large or small squash, either add or subtract about 10 minutes and watch closely near the end of the cook time.

-Okay, back to it.
+Okay, focus, Laura.
 Right now, I’m prepping to go out of town for Thanksgiving, so that means eating what’s left in the fridge and pantry, avoiding a trip to the grocery store at all costs.
 I had a few acorn squash to roast, so I did a quick search of what I had to see what I could use to make a meal.

 I just love it when things work out so perfectly like that, don’t you?
 Honestly, I couldn’t have planned this stuffed acorn squash recipe better if I tried.